Bltzo/tanstack-startar/README.md

 - **React hook form**: Form state management.
 - **i18next**: Internationalization framework for React.
 - **Vitest**: A Vite-native unit testing framework.
-- **ESLint**: A tool for identifying and fixing problems in JavaScript code.
+- **Oxlint**: A tool for identifying and fixing problems in JavaScript code.
 - **Prettier**: An opinionated code formatter.

 ## Prerequisites